mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 that apply to the DHCP client in {{Section 5 of RFC7341}} are also applied to the 4o6RA.

-As the 4o6RA takes the role of the client in respect to {{RFC7341}}, it also takes the responsibility for finding a suitable interface; that can be a network interface or another Relay Agent.
+As the 4o6RA takes the role of the client in respect to {{RFC7341}}, it is responsible for determining a suitable interface on which to be a DHCPv6 client, and it is responsible for locating a suitable DHCPv6 server or relay agent.

 To maintain interoperability with existing DHCPv6 relays and servers, the message format is unchanged from {{draft-ietf-dhc-rfc8415bis}}.
 The 4o6RA implements